claudinos/Quotes/README.md

  * Then click submit

  **output**
- * According to the input you have inserted* the output must be the Quote and Author displayed and in the detail of quote you will see the publisher and the date you publish your quote and the button to vot or to delete a quote
+ * According to the input you have inserted* the output must be the Quote and Author inserted and in the detail of quote you will see the publisher name  and the date you publish your quote and the upvoting and downvoting button to like or unlike quote and delete button to delete a quote if you want

  ## MY PROJECT LINK
 https://claudinos.github.io/Quotes/"